IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- V011 - The user can register into the platform by email or a google account.
+- VA011 - The user can register into the platform by email or a google account.
   - AC - Auth Clients
-- V012 - The user must have a secure password with at least 8 characters.
+- VA012 - The user must have a secure password with at least 8 characters.
   - AC - Auth Clients
-- V013 - The email and password must be stored in the DataBase.
+- VA013 - The email and password must be in Firebase.
   - AC - Auth Clients
   - DB - Data Base
-- V014 - If at least one field is not valid, the user can not continue registering.
+- VA014 - If at least one field is not valid, the user can not continue registering.
   - AC - Auth Clients

 **Priority**: Very High